 Directors represent all clubs in the administration of Rotary.
 Governors are under the general supervision of only the Board.
-However, because of the director's place of residence and familiarity with the zone, a special relationship exists between the director and the governors of districts in the zone from which the director has been nominated or the zone that alternates with it.
-Consistent with the basic roles of RI officers, the special relationship between Directors and governors can enhance the program of Rotary.
-Individual Directors should advise the Board in matters coming to the Board for which familiarity with the associated locale, its customs, practices and individuals would be helpful.
-Directors and governors should exchange information on district activities and Board action.
-Governors should consult informally with appropriate Directors about such matters as interpretation of Board action, serious district or inter-district problems or possible future formal communication to the Board.
-(June 1998 Mtg., Bd.
+Directors are resources to district leaders.
+Governors may consult informally with appropriate Directors about such matters as interpretation of Board action, serious district or inter-district problems or possible future formal communication to the Board.
+(April 2020 Mtg., Bd.
 Dec.
-348)
+129)